bryanhughes/bbg-demo/README.md

 The Beaglebone Green Wireless is a fantastic piece of hardware that is extremely powerful.
 And now it's easier than ever to work with because it comes pre-loaded with Debian!

+*NOTE* - The nucleus project was decommissioned by Nokia at the end of 2018.
+The sandbox server that supports this project is no longer functioning so this project will not work.
+It is left here for prosterity.

 ![bbg](docs/images/bbg.jpg)

 NOTE: This README assumes you are familiar with the Beaglebone Green Wireless.